 What’s better than learning about the latest evidence-based health benefits of walnuts?
 Cooking (and eating) while doing it!
 CNC is excited to partner with the California Walnut Commission, where Kristy and Jackie will be presenting a virtual workshop series entitled, “Eat the Science.”
 The series is designed to bring walnut health research to life through unique culinary application.
 Join us to learn about the latest cooking and preparation techniques that incorporate walnuts, unique usage ideas, as well as the innovative research that supports walnut consumption for optimal health and well-being.
 Feel free to view or cook-along to each 60-minute Eat the Science workshop - either way you will receive two recipes and 1 FREE CPEU by the Commission on Dietetic Registration (CDR) for each workshop you participate in.

 Workshop #1- Walnuts for Well-Being: Recipe Hacks that Save Time in the Kitchen

 The busy-ness of the Fall season is upon us with school in full swing and the holidays on our heels.
 Feeling frazzled and short on time might be a common feeling for many.
 Join our inaugural workshop and learn time saving meal hacks with walnuts through two unique recipes that can be repurposed various ways in a week, demonstrated by Kristy and Jackie.

-Missed our first workshop?
+Missed our second workshop?
 Click the link below to watch the recording:

 To receive your CPEU certificate after you watch the recording, click HERE.